bugsounet/MMM-Bugsounet/EXTs/EXT-Spotify/README.md

 # EXT-Spotify

-This plugin show current playback of any devices
+This plugin show current spotify playback of MagicMirror²

 This plugin is an Extented plugins for `MMM-Bugsounet`